Creating your own preset shapes in PSP

 Draw your shape

 In order to create a preset shape that will be in vector format, you have to create your design using one of the available vector tools.
-You can use the Ellipse tool, the Rectangle tool, the Symmetric Shape tool, the Preset shape tool (yes, you can start with an existing preset), the Pen tool or even the Text tool (which can be used to create vector objects).
+You can use the Ellipse tool, the Rectangle tool, the Symmetric Shape tool, the Preset shape tool (yes, you can start with an existing preset), the Pen tool or even the Text tool (which can create vector objects).
 There is no native tool in Paintshop Pro to convert a raster layer to a vector, however, you can use outside tools or sites to do so.
 You can read about one of those tools in this blog post.

 In this example, I am creating a puzzle shape.
 I used the Rectangle tool to make the outline, and the Pen tool to draw the vertical and horizontal lines.